JetBrains/kotlin-web-site/docs/topics/js/js-ir-compiler.md

 Kotlin/JS IR compiler provides a new compilation mode unavailable in the default backend – _ignoring compilation errors_.
 In this mode, you can try out your application even while its code contains errors.
-For example, when you’re doing a complex refactoring or working on a part of the system that is completely unrelated to a compilation error in another part.
+For example, when you're doing a complex refactoring or working on a part of the system that is completely unrelated to a compilation error in another part.

 With this new compiler mode, the compiler ignores all broken code.
 Thus, you can run the application and try its parts